What is heart failure?

 - Beta Blockers

 - SGLT2 inhibitor (sodium-glucose contransporter-2 inhibitors)

 - ivabradine (Lancora)

 - vasodilator (the combination of hydralazine and a nitrate)

 - warfarin (Coumadin)

 - digoxin (Lanoxin or Toloxin)

-Learn more about these medications in our Living with Heart Failure guide.
+Learn more about these medications on our heart failure resources page.